 For more information, the following article provides a good overview of the research on risk taking in childhood: Little, H., Wyver, S., (2008).
 Outdoor play — Does avoiding the risks reduce the benefits?
 Australian Journal of Early Childhood, 33(2), 33-40.

-I joined the Discovery Museums as the Outdoor and Environmental Educator after completing my PhD in Environmental Conservation and Policy at UMass-Amherst.
-My passion has always been to provide opportunities for people to connect with nature, and I get to do that every day at the Museums!
-I love how easy it is for children to engage with nature, and how they show me new and amazing things about the outside world at every program!
-Hope to see you outdoors!
+I joined Discovery Museum as the Outdoor and Environmental Educator after completing my PhD in Environmental Conservation and Policy at UMass-Amherst.
+My passion has always been to provide opportunities for people to connect with nature!
+I love how easy it is for children to engage with nature, and how they show me new and amazing things about the outside world.

 - brain development